Nereo Andolong

-Andolong retired in the 1980s but remains an enthusiast in golf and other sports.
+Andolong retired in the 1980s but remained an enthusiast in golf and other sports.
 He died at age 74 due to a lingering illness on October 31, 2001 and his remains were interred at the Manila Memorial Park – Sucat in Parañaque.

 Andolong received a posthumous award along with seven other sports personalities on January 11, 2002 at the 2001 PSA Annual Awards.